2013

 Whenever we get older second hand instruments for sale, we try and research a little about its history and background; sometimes the maker is obscure and there isn’t much information around, but occasionally a fascinating story is revealed.
 Often more than a little detective work is required to find an instrument’s story.

 It’s an exciting fact that bass flutes are becoming both cheaper and more widely available.
-Many flute groups now have one and schools and colleges are starting to use them too.
-The solo music written for this lovely instrument is also developing, which gives us a great opportunity to explore all its possible colours to…
+The solo music written for this lovely instrument is also developing, which gives us a great opportunity to explore all its possible colours to the full.

 An Interview with Gareth Davies